peuserrano/peuserrano/README.md

 # Hello, i'm Pedro, and welcome to my GitHub!
 <h3>
-I use research, machine learning, and finance to build models which enhance strategic decisions and develop data-driven solutions.
+I use machine learning and finance to develop models which enhance strategic decisions and boost data-driven solutions.
 </h3>
 <br>